TGianella/TGianella/README.md

 ### Hi there 👋

 My name is Théo Gianella.
 I'm a former PhD candidate in French literature and aspiring developer.
 Currently, I'm wrapping up a bootcamp in web development at The Hacking Project.
-Right now I'm looking to broaden my experience in all kind of fields, with a preference for back-end.
+I am very curious about all fields of development and am looking to broaden my skills in all facets of programming, with a preference for back-end and DevOps !

+Right now I'm working on my first Node.js package : a small CLI program to smooth the creation of React components.

 <!--
 **TGianella/TGIanella** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.